-Figure 7-2 depicts the LFG data collected on December 29, 2009.
-These results typify the most common range of LFG concentrations that have been observed over the last three years of sampling at the Landfill site and the Community site.
+Figure 7-2 depicts the LFG data collected on February 3, 2012, compared to annually averaged Los Angeles and Ventura County data from 2008 through 2010, obtained from the EPA's Airdata system.
+Averages are based on methodology described by McCarthy et al. (2007).
+MDLs are also provided in the figure.
+The February 3, 2012 results typify the most common range of LFG concentrations that have been observed over the prior years of sampling at the Landfill site and the Community site.